What is the spleen and what does it do?

 The spleen is an organ of the hematopoietic (blood) and lymphatic (immune) system.
 The spleen is located near the stomach.
 Its main job is to store, distribute and remove old red blood cells in the body and react to infections (bacteria, viruses, parasites) of the red and white cells of the blood.
 Despite its many important functions, a patient can live healthily and with few consequences without one.

 - Splenic trauma/avulsion/torsion (e.g. hit by a car, gastric dilatation and volvulus/bloat)

-- Splenic tumor (e.g. hemangioma, hemangiosarcoma, mast cell tumor, lymphosarcoma)
+- Splenic tumour (e.g. hemangioma, hemangiosarcoma, mast cell tumour, lymphosarcoma)

-- Bleeding tumor (benign or malignant, see above)
+- Bleeding tumour (benign or malignant, see above)

 - To remove a large volume of blood for certain red blood cell disorders (e.g. polycythemia vera)

 NOTE: Removal of a cancerous (i.e. malignant) spleen does not always cure the disease process.
 Microscopic and sometimes macroscopic disease is left behind or present in other areas of the body before, during or after the time of surgery.
 Imaging modalities such as chest radiographs (x-rays) and abdominal ultrasound can be used to determine metastatic disease spread prior to surgery.
 Consultation with a veterinary oncologist to discuss chemotherapy options is part of a comprehensive approach to splenic cancer management.

 Is a splenectomy necessary?